lumingyang0614/MultiWaveFielD/README.md

 ## Contact

-If you have any questions, you can raise an issue or send an e-mail to yfh@bit.edu.cn.
+If you have any questions, you can raise an issue or send an e-mail to lumingyang0614@gmail.com

 ## Acknowledgement